250 Aesthetic Names For Girls And Boys, With Meanings

 79. Nela

 Nela is said to be a feminine name derived from the name Cornelia.
-According to the Latin origin, it means horned.
+When traced to its Latin roots, it means ‘horned.’

 80. Odette

-With its roots in the old French and German origins, the name Odette means wealth.
-This name also occurs in the popular ballet Swan Lake where Odette was the good swan.
+With its roots in the old French and German language, the name Odette means ‘wealth.’
+This name also features in the popular ballet Swan Lake where Odette was the good swan.

 81. Olive